yNEX/atom-autocomplete-boilerplate/README.md

-#To-do
+# To-do
-- make advanced-provider not canse-intensitive
+- make advanced-provider case-intensitive
-- should also suggest snippets if you dont start with the beginning of it; snippet name "IDRegistry.genBlockID" should not only be suggested if you type IDR, it should even if you type "genbl" or "idrbid"
+- should also suggest snippets if you dont start with the beginning of it; snippet name "IDRegistry.genBlockID" should not only be suggested if you type "IDR", it should even if you type "genbl" or "idrbid"

 # atom-autocomplete-boilerplate